On the stationary distribution of reflected Brownian motion in a non-convex wedge: The general asymmetric case

 Then the two functional equations obtained in Section~\ref{sec:functional_equation} (see in particular Proposition~\ref{prop:main_func_eq}), corresponding to the regions $S_1$ and $S_2$ in the $(z_1,z_2)$-plane, see Figure \ref{fig:split}, are simply rewritten as follows:

 \emph{in the region} $\{\Re{(x)}\geq0,\,\Re{(x+y)}\leq0\}$;

 \emph{in the region} $\{\Re{(y)}\geq0,\,\Re{(x+y)}\leq0\}$.

-The main idea is to build a system where the new variables are defined in \emph{one and the same region}, by means of a simple change of variables.
+The main idea is to build a system, where the new variables are defined in \emph{one and the same region}, by means of a simple change of variables.
 Clearly, this operation has a cost, since there will be two different kernels, the positive side being they can be simultaneously analyzed starting from a common domain.
-The key milestones of the study are listed hereunder. \emph{\begin{itemize} \item Make the meromorphic continuation of all functions in their respective (cut) complex planes. \item Construct a vectorial Riemann boundary value problem for the pair $(\ell_1,\ell_2)$. \item For the sake of completeness, derive a Fredholm integral equation for~$m$. \end{itemize}}
+The key milestones of the study are listed hereunder: \emph{\begin{itemize} \item Make the meromorphic continuation of all functions in their respective (cut) complex planes (see Theorem~\ref{thm:cont}). \item Construct a vectorial Riemann boundary value problem for the pair $(\ell_1,\ell_2)$ (see Theorem~\ref{thm:vectorial_BVP}). \item Derive a Fredholm integral equation for $m$ (see Equation~\eqref{eq:equaint}). \end{itemize}}